Westcheme/CPU5Bit/README.md

-The main code file is CPU5Bit.vhd
+The main code file is CPU5Bit.vhd and the test file is CPU5Bit_TB.vhd

 1. Instruction length is 16 bits
     1. Opcode is 4 bits for 16 instructions